dkempen/degiromatic/README.md

 >
 > Use the **`DRY_RUN`** option that is enabled by default until you are certain that everything is in order, and that no unwanted trades will be executed.
 >
 > So use at your own risk.
-The software is provided as is without warranty of any kind under the [MIT license](LICENSE).
+The software is provided as is without warranty of any kind under the [MIT license].

 ## Installation